Explore Ireland

 Address: Bow St, Smithfield Village Dublin

-Located in the heart of Dublin, The Old Jameson Distillery sums up the essence of Ireland.
-This museum illustrates the history of Irish whiskey, known in Irish as uisce beatha (the water of life) and the expert guides will answer any questions whiskey lovers might have.
-Visitors can partake in a whiskey tasting in the bar after their tour and sample different Irish, Scotch and American whiskeys.
+The Old Jameson Distillery is located in the heart of Dublin.
+Visiting is a treat for whiskey lovers, and there's a taste of Irish culture and history thrown into the bargain.
+This museum illustrates the history of Irish whiskey, known in Irish as (the water of life).
+The expert guides will answer any questions whiskey lovers might have.
+The tour takes visitors through the triple distillation process that sets Jameson apart.
+In the beginning there is a film explaining the 'Angel's Share', which is very interesting.
+A free glass of Jameson Whiskey is included in the tour and visitors can choose to partake in a whiskey tasting in the bar after their tour and sample different Irish, Scotch and American whiskeys.

 Imaginosity